 Lean About Being a Construction Foreman

-“Foreman” is a general term that refers to a specific kind of manager, most commonly in either the construction or manufacturing field.
-A foreman’s job differs from other managerial positions in that foremen typically earn their way into their positions through years of on-the-job experience as opposed to education or formal training programs.
-Irrespective of the industry, a foreman is typically the key point of contact between the ranks of management and labor.
+“Foreman” is a general term referencing a specific type of manager, most commonly in construction or manufacturing.
+Across most industries employing the position, a foreman is typically the key point of contact between the ranks of management and labor.

 Not all of a foreman’s work is performed onsite.
 A construction foreman is also responsible for various types of office work.
 He or she is responsible for creating a work schedule to ensure that different parts of the job are completed in a specific order.

-A good foreman is able to identify those areas of a project that are most at risk of dragging a project behind schedule and taking any necessary corrective action to ensure that the project stays on schedule and is completed by or ahead of its deadline.
-In certain situations, the construction foreman is also tasked with placing supply orders for the job site.
-He or she often reports to an architect, construction engineer, or project manager.
+A good foreman is able to identify those areas of a project most at risk of dragging a project behind schedule and taking necessary corrective action to ensure that projects stay on schedule and are completed by or ahead of deadline.

 A construction foreman’s primary duties are managerial.
-He or she is responsible for training, directing, supervising, and, if necessary, disciplining the crews and workers throughout the project.
-The foreman is expected to monitor employee efforts, evaluate their progress, and provide workers with guidance and assistance to help increase efficiency.
+Responsible for training, directing, supervising, and, if necessary, disciplining the crews and workers throughout the project, the foreman is expected to monitor employee efforts, evaluate progress, and provide workers with guidance and assistance to help increase efficiency.

-When there are grievances between employees or complaints related to the work environment, it is the foreman who acts as the liaison between labor and management.
-In union shops, the foreman needs to know and understand the contract terms so he or she can ensure that matters like assigning overtime or disciplinary action meet the requirements of the union.
+When grievances occur between employees or complaints related to the work environment are lodged, it is the foreman who acts as the liaison between labor and management.
+In developments involving unionized workers, it's necessary that the foreman know and understand what are often union-specific contract terms, to ensure that matters such as assigning overtime or executing disciplinary action meet the requirements of the union.

-A construction foreman performs various duties that are vital to the organizational efficiency of a work site.
-He or she must have the ability to read and follow sketches and blueprints and be savvy enough to make suggestions about changes whenever necessary.
-Construction foremen work with a private vendor and other outside departments and agencies to make sure every aspect of the project is covered and stays on schedule for completion.
+Construction foremen perform various duties vital to the organizational efficiency of a work site.
+The ability to read, follow sketches and blueprints and be savvy enough to make suggestions about changes whenever necessary is key.
+The ability to work well with private vendors and other outside departments and agencies to make sure every aspect of the project is covered and stays on schedule for completion is another important element.

-The construction foreman is also responsible for completing a broad range of paperwork.
-His or her job includes managing work scheduled and keeping track of employee attendance in a way that keeps the project running within budget.
-They also monitor inventory and place supply and material orders as required, all while adhering to project budgeting estimates.
-He or she is often also required to conduct worker evaluations and participate in the hiring process.
+Construction foremen are also responsible for completing a broad range of paperwork.
+From a human resources standpoint, managing work schedules and keeping track of employee attendance in a way that keeps the project running within budget is one among many daily duties; and they also often conduct worker evaluations and participate in the hiring process.
+Foremen monitor inventory and place supply and material orders as required, all while adhering to project budgeting estimates.

 Teaching and Mentoring

-A construction foreman is expected to be an expert in his or her industry.
-While most foreman positions are more management focused, a good one is also willing and able to perform hands-on work side-by-side with subordinates to ensure that the work gets done on time and within budget.
-He or she must also be willing and able to teach people how to execute tasks efficiently and correctly.
+A foreman is expected to be an expert in the construction industry.
+While most of these positions are primarily management focused, a good foreman is also willing and able to perform hands-on work side-by-side with subordinates and to teach people how to execute tasks efficiently, correctly and within budget.